Why Cell Service is Key to Providing a Complete Patient Experience

 Digital conversion and increased use of wireless devices has left doctors and caregivers more reliant than ever on consistent cellular and data signal.
 Unfortunately, networks can easily be overwhelmed by staff, patients and visitors or negatively impacted by building materials like brick, concrete, steel and glass.

 If your medical office or hospital is transitioning patient records, the check-in process or other procedures to a digital format, a robust cellular and data network is essential to the uninterrupted delivery of high quality care.
-Even a momentary lapse in communication can lead to long patient waits and poor patient engagement.
+Even a momentary lapse in communication can lead to long patient waits, poor patient engagement or inaction in emergency situations.
 Fortunately, a passive distributed antenna system (also known as a cell phone signal booster system) can provide a reliably strong cellular and data signal so you can streamline processes and enhance patient care.

 Compromised healthcare communication